akariba/Financial-Mathematics-and-Risk-management/README.md

 - with each bank
 - by the Group

-Report whether these appear in v5.
+Report whether any such patterns occur.

 ==================================================
-11. DETERMINE SAFE USE CASE
+11. SAFE-USE CLASSIFICATION
 ==================================================

-At the end classify each file as one of:
+Classify each file separately as one of:

 A. SAFE AS AUTHORITATIVE CAGID REFERENCE
 B. SAFE AS SUPPLEMENTAL ENTITY RESOLUTION REFERENCE